 What are the possible side effects of gadobutrol injection?

-• See "What is the most important information I should know about gadobutrol injection?"
+See "What is the most important information I should know about gadobutrol injection?"
+Allergic reactions.

-• Allergic reactions.
 Gadobutrol injection can cause allergic reactions that can sometimes be serious.
-Your healthcare provid will monitor you closely for symptoms of an allergic reaction.
+Your healthcare provide will monitor you closely for symptoms of an allergic reaction.

 The most common side effects of gadobutrol injection include: headache, nausea, and dizziness.
-The most common side effects of gadobutrol injection includes included, included, and all the possible side effects of gadobutrol injection.
+These are not all the possible side effects of gadobutrol injection.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 General information about the safe and effective use of gadobutrol injection.
 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-You can ask your healthcare provider for information about gadobutrol injection that is written for health professionals.
+You can ask your healthcare provide for information about gadobutrol injection that is written for health professionals.

 What are the ingredients in gadobutrol injection?

-Active ingredient: gadobutrol Inactive ingredients: calcobutrol sodium, tromethamine, hydrochloric acid (for pH adjustment) and water for injection
+Active ingredient: gadobutrol Inactive ingredient: calcobutrol sodium, tromethamine, hydrochloric acid (for pH adjustment) and water for injection www.fresenius-kabi.com/us

-Lake Zurich, IL 60047 www.fresenius-kabi.com/us
+Lake Zurich, IL 60047

 For more information, call Fresenius Kabi USA, LLC at 1-800-551-7176.
+Product of China